MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/service-metadata.md

 -   **Device notification handler** In general, an app must be run by the user at least one time before it can register work items with the System Event broker.
 However, mobile broadband apps might need to receive important events before the user can run the app.
 You can specify the [DeviceNotificationHandler](devicenotificationhandler.md) element in service metadata, which Windows will use to register some critical events.
 For more information about SMS notifications, see [Delivering experiences for MVNOs](delivering-experiences-for-mvnos.md).

 -   **List of privileged apps with access to mobile broadband restricted interfaces** Mobile Broadband APIs and interfaces (including Account Provisioning and SMS) are restricted and available to mobile broadband apps only.
 A list of privileged apps that have access to these privileged APIs can be specified in the service metadata package in the [PrivilegedApplications](privilegedapplications.md) element.
-Privileged apps can be debugging or test apps; they are not required to be distributed through the Windows Store.
+Privileged apps can be debugging or test apps; they are not required to be distributed through the Microsoft Store.

 ## <span id="Service_Metadata_Package_Structure"></span><span id="service_metadata_package_structure"></span><span id="SERVICE_METADATA_PACKAGE_STRUCTURE"></span>Service Metadata Package Structure